Kanae Kijima: Exposure

 On August 6, 2009, 41-year-old Yoshiyuki Oide, from Tokyo, was discovered dead in his car, parked at a parking lot in Fujimi, Saitama.
 The cause of death was determined to be carbon monoxide poisoning using a rentan, but the supposed suicide had several inconsistencies, so an investigation was launched by the Saitama Prefectural Police.

 As a result of the investigation, they arrived at the doorstep of 34-year-old unemployed woman Kanae Kijima, who was dating Oide.
 It turned out that she had had several previous lovers, most of whom had died under questionable circumstances.
 The police determined that Kijima had been fraudulently posing as a bride, and on September 25, she was arrested for fraud.
 She had also received 4.5 million yen from a 40-year-old Chiba man, who was living with her at the time of the arrest.

 By January 2010, Kijima had been rearrested for seven charges of fraud, while police simultaneously continued carefully investigating the suspicious deaths.
-On February 22, she was indicted for murder.
-It was for the murder of 53-year-old Takao Terada in Ōme, as recounted by the Tokyo Metropolitan Police Department.
+On February 22, she was indicted for the murder of 53-year-old Takao Terada in Ōme, as recounted by the Tokyo Metropolitan Police Department.
 However, his death at the time was considered a suicide and was not given an autopsy, resulting in a very unusual murder charge, despite the lack of evidence for the cause of death.